chetnashah/webconcepts/cssbasics.md

 (e.g., `color: var(--main-color);`).

-* A common best practice is to define custom properties on the `:root` pseudo-class, so that it can be applied globally across your HTML document:
+* A common best practice is to **define custom properties on the `:root` pseudo-class**, so that it can be applied globally across your HTML document:

 ```css
 :root {